Skip to main content

 • Planning Contravention Notice (PCN)

-Requires persons to divulge information in respect of land and activities.
+Requires persons to provide information in respect of land and activities.
 This is often the first formal step in resolving a breach of planning control.

 Failure to provide information requested through a PCN can result in a fine of up to £1,000, whilst providing false information can result in a fine of up to £5,000.